Crix4lis/ddd-in-php/README.md

 - read about database mechanism pessimistic and optimistic concurrency control
 - read about data-structures, like Sets (repository is an implementation of set)
 - read more about data transformers****
+- read about aggregates and bounded contexts, how does two different aggregate roots within single context cooperate